-Now that we’ve covered all the various ways to build Facebook video ad campaigns, the best campaign objectives, how to manage your ads, and the different types of video campaigns, it’s time to go deep on analytics.
+Now we’ve covered the various ways to build Facebook video ad campaigns, the best campaign objectives, how to manage your ads, and the different types of video campaigns, it’s time to go deep on analytics.

-Reporting in ads manager
+Reporting in Ads Manager

 There are a lot of key metrics to see in Ads Manager, especially when you’re running multiple campaigns.
 The ones you’ll want to pay attention to also depend on where in the funnel your campaign sits.
-The metrics will be a bit different, depending on whether you’re running an awareness, consideration, or conversion campaign.
+The metrics will be a bit different depending on whether you’re running an awareness, consideration, or conversion campaign.

-We’re going to walk you through all of those.
-But first, let’s make sure you’re in the right place in Ads Manager to find your key metrics.
+We’re going to walk you through all of those, but first let’s make sure you’re in the right place in Ads Manager to find your key metrics.